The ravens all are closing in, theres nowhere you can hide

 More is the third studio album by Pink Floyd, released in 1969.
 It is their first full-length soundtrack, for the film of the same name.
 It is also their first full album without Syd Barrett, and along with A Momentary Lapse of Reason and The Endless River, their only album with David Gilmour on all the lead vocals.
 Though the film is rather obscure in the English-speaking world, several songs, including "Green is the Colour" and "Cymbaline", remained staples of the band's live sets through the early '70s.

 Also known as Soundtrack from the Film More, Original Motion Picture Soundtrack from the Film More or Music from the Film More.
+In Europe, it was the last Pink Floyd album to be released on EMI Columbia Records.
 In the U.S., it was the last Pink Floyd album to be released under Capitol Records' Tower Records imprint, not to be confused with the now equally defunct retail chain.
+Afterwards, Pink Floyd moved to EMI's Progressive Rock imprint, Harvest Records.

 - David Gilmour lead vocals, guitar, percussion, bass drum, sound effects